Private Day Tour from Safaga to Luxor

 |Any extras not mentioned in the itinerary.

-“Egypt Tours Portal” Representative will pick you up from Safaga Port by the cruise exit door for 3 hrs drive to Luxor where you will start your guided tour to Luxor highlights from Safaga port.
-Your tour guide will join you to visit :-
+“Egypt Tours Portal” Representative will pick you up from Safaga port by the cruise exit door for 3 hrs drive to Luxor where you will start your day tour from Safaga to Luxor.
+Your tour guide will join you to visit:-

 Valley of the Kings: